In this post, I’m going to share with you my experiences and conclusions from sleeping on the floor over the past year.

 Are you willing to consider the same?
 Or do you have a different perspective?
 Let us know your thoughts in the comments below.

-And if you’re the open-minded type, join us to explore a new idea like sleeping on the floor every week in our newsletter, Consider This:
+And if you’re the open-minded type, join us to explore outside-the-box ideas like sleeping on the floor every 10 days in our newsletter, Consider This.